-Join us on May 26th at 2pm for a webinar on the AFP graduate course, Food Security and Resilient Communities: Food Systems Theory and Praxis.
-Additional information and login instructions can be found on our webinar page.
+If you missed the May 26th at 2pm webinar on the AFP graduate course, Food Security and Resilient Communities: Food Systems Theory and Praxis, you can view the archived recording and download the syllabus and other resources on our webinar page.

 On Monday, April 27th, Tracy Kunkler of Social Profit Strategies spoke at a Community Voices event on the Virginia Tech campus in Blacksburg, VA.
 You can now listen to her presentation, where she talks about her work in complex systems.
 You can learn more from her podcast with Trustees Without Borders.

 If you missed the March 19th webinar, Engaging Youth in Healthy Corner Stores Work - Direct From the Source with Youth Empowered Solutions (YES!), you can find the archived recording and presentation slides on our webinar page.

 The Virginia SNAP/EBT Farmers Market Toolkit is now available on the VFMMA site.
 If you missed the November 20th webinar, you can find the archived recording and presentation slides on our webinar page.

 If you missed the December 18th webinar, A Framework for Linking Food System Networks: the Experiment in Central Appalachia, the archived link and presentation slides are available on our webinar page.

 Check out the first draft of our AFP directory.
 You can also see a map of organizations working to address community food security in the region.